 How a House Keeps People on Message Around the World.

 It looks as simple as a house drawn by a child.
-But small and large corporations worldwide use the Message House as a cost-free but powerful tool to improve communications.
+But small and large corporations, nonprofits and governments worldwide use the Message House as a cost-free but powerful tool to improve communications.

 Sometime in 2016, Andrew King realized that his colleagues at a Tanzanian accelerator for social entrepreneurs did indeed have a sense of purpose and mission, but that this sense seemed different, in varying degrees, to each of them.
 So King turned to something that looked like a page from a children’s drawing book.
 As a matter of fact, it literally was a page, with the drawing of a house on it.
 The image contained a roof section, three rooms, and a foundation.

 Andrew King is marketing and communications manager for Anza, an organization providing social entrepreneurs in Tanzania with strategic advice and support.
 They also conduct research projects to grow the entrepreneurial ecosystem in Tanzania.